Chart Color Schemes

 Educational achievement in Beaumont Hills places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Beaumont Hills has a higher educational attainment than the national average.
-42.3% of residents aged 15 and above have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are most common at 28.1%, followed by postgraduate qualifications (11.5%) and graduate diplomas (2.7%).
-Vocational credentials are also prevalent, with 25.6% of residents holding such qualifications, including advanced diplomas (11.9%) and certificates (13.7%).
+In Beaumont Hills, the proportion of residents aged 15 or above with university qualifications is significantly higher than national and state averages.
+Specifically, 42.3% of residents in Beaumont Hills hold such qualifications, compared to 30.4% nationally and 32.2% in NSW.
+This high educational attainment is largely driven by bachelor degrees (28.1%), followed by postgraduate qualifications (11.5%) and graduate diplomas (2.7%).
+Vocational credentials are also prominent, with 25.6% of residents aged 15 or above holding such qualifications, including advanced diplomas (11.9%) and certificates (13.7%).

 Frequently Asked Questions - Education